-Be sure you know the source of your compost and other “organic” materials, as these can often be laced with herbicides, pesticides, and pharmaceuticals that will persist in your garden soil and affect productivity and health of your crops.
+Be sure to know the source of your compost and other “organic” materials to avoid herbicides, pesticides, and pharmaceuticals that persist in garden soil.

 4: Fine-tune the contour garden.

-If you have created a berm, line it with stones or rocks if desired.
+If you’ve created a berm, line it with stones or rocks if desired.
 Let the new beds rest for at least two weeks before planting; three months is ideal.
 During this resting time, expect the soil to settle, so retain extra soil to add to the beds before planting.

 For this reason, building a contour garden in the fall is a good strategy to have garden beds ready for spring.

 Now you’re ready to plant!
 This will be an excellent growing area for both perennials and annuals alike.

 Contour gardens reduce irrigation time, mitigate erosion, and retain nutrients on site for a highly productive and efficient garden.

 - Edible Landscaping with a Permaculture Twist: How to Have Your Yard and Eat It Too